 - Pre-heat oven to 350 degrees.
 Butter square pan with 1 tbs of butter.

-- Heat a large skillet at medium-high heat with 2 Tbs of olive oil, add meat mixture.
+- Heat a large skillet over medium-high heat with 2 Tbs of olive oil, add meat mixture.

 - Heat a large frying pan with vegetable oil, just enough to coat the bottom.
 Fry plantains for 2-3 minutes on each side or until golden and slightly crispy.
 Drain on a plate with paper towel, set aside.